Jay Frank is a senior matrimonial attorney with more than 40 years of numerous achievements.

 Jay joined Aronberg Goldgehn in August 1999.

 He is a member of the prestigious American Academy of Matrimonial Lawyers, a group of the 1,500 best family law attorneys in the United States.
 Among his accolades, since 2003 Jay has been recognized annually as a Leading Lawyer in Family Law by Illinois Leading Lawyers.
-He has also been named as a Super Lawyer in Family Law by Illinois Super Lawyers, a designation awarded by peers to only 5 percent of Illinois attorneys, since 2005.
+He has also been named as a Super Lawyer in Family Law by Illinois Super Lawyers since 2005.